Business Legal Services

 Single Contract Revision (Redlines & Changes) — $2,050

-Targeted redlines and proposed revisions to one agreement, with explanation of changes.
-Includes drafting, but not negotiation with the counterparty.
+Provides targeted redlines and proposed revisions to one agreement with explanation of changes; includes drafting but not negotiation with the counterparty.

 Integrated Transaction Review — $2,625